liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 Let's say we wanted to create a page only for administrators to see.
 We can do this with the following procedure:

-1. Go to the Dockbar and select *Manage &rarr; Control Panel*.
+1. Go to the Dockbar and select *Admin &rarr; Site Administration*.
-2. Ensure you've selected the default site in the context selector.
 3. Click the *Site Pages* link.
 4. Click the *Private Pages* tab to switch to the Private Pages.
 Remember, these pages by default are viewable only by members of the site.